-Out-of-home care can include voluntary and court ordered living arrangements.
+Out of home care can include voluntary and court ordered living arrangements.
 There are different considerations to decide who the most appropriate child representative is in these situations.

 Who can be the child representative if the child is in voluntary out-of-home care?